JitinCoder/QuickNotes-Project/README.md

 Now that we are living in a world where life without technology is unimaginable, our note-taking practice has gone digital.
 That’s why Digital Note Making is very essential.

-These app allow you to:
+This app allow you to:

 1. Organize and store all important information and notes digitally on localStorage via JavaScript.
 2. View Notes.